janwee-sha/algorithms/README.md

 - `insert(value)`: Adds the new element to the end of the heap and then uses `shiftUp()` to fix the heap.
 - `remove()`:Removes and returns the maximum value (max-heap) or the minimum value (min-heap).

+### 2.1.4 Implementation

+[Here](https://github.com/janwee-sha/algorithms/blob/main/src/main/java/heap/Heap.java) is my implementation of Heap.

+# 3. Classic Cases

+## 3.1 K-th Largest Element Problem

+Given an integer array `a`.
+Write an algorithm that finds the k-th largest element in the array.